-iOS 12 will run on an extensive list of iPhones and iPads.
-But, essentially, it will support any iOS device released since 2013 and if you've got iOS 11 currently then you'll be able to run iOS 12.
+iOS 12 will run on an extensive list of iPhones and iPads; any iOS device released since 2013 should be fine.
+If you've got iOS 11 currently then you'll be able to run iOS 12.
 Check out: Can I get iOS 12 on my iPhone or iPad?

-This one is a little tricky to measure when the software is at the beta stage.
-Apple said it is "doubling down on performance" with this update after criticism of the performance and stability of iOS 11.
-Apps should launch up to 40 per cent faster and although opening many apps seems very snappy, some still lagged; perhaps these just need optimising.
+Apple says it is "doubling down on performance" with this update after criticism of the performance and stability of iOS 11.
+Apps should launch up to 40 per cent faster and although opening many apps seems snappy, some still lag; perhaps these just need optimising.
 Whatever, the jury's out here.

-This is areally good feature, especially if you've got stacks of people on Facebook wishing you happy birthday or people are liking the same tweet.
+This is not just a really good feature, it's a great feature; especially if you've got stacks of people on Facebook wishing you happy birthday or people are liking the same tweet.
 The bringing together of notifications from each app is welcome, as is the ability to control notification settings from the lock screen.

 You can tap any notification group to expand it as well as hard press as before (if your phone supports 3D Touch) for more options, such as to Like or Reply if it's a Twitter notification.
 Swipe any notification and you'll get an option to Manage.
 From here you can change the notification settings for each app very easily - mute or turn off?

 A new 'Do not disturb during bedtime' feature will hide notifications on a device's lock screen at night to stop you seeing them when you wake and check the time at 3am.
-(Tip: turn your iPhone off for better sleep!)
+However, we found this doesn't help as we always want to know whether we actually do have any notifications (Tip: turn your iPhone off for better sleep!).

 Interface changes on the iPad